DuMOR 2-String Wheat Straw Compressed Bale Pet Bedding, 18 cu. ft.

 In American English, the word bedding generally does not include the mattress, while in British English it often does.
 In Australian and New Zealand English, bedding is often called manchester, especially in shops.
 Manchester was a center of the cotton industry in the late 18th and the 19th century, and into the 20th century, and so cotton goods (principally sheets and towels) were given the name 'Manchester goods', which later was simplified to 'manchester'.

 A set of bedding generally consists of at least flat or fitted bed sheet that covers the mattress; a flat top sheet; either a blanket, a quilt, or a duvet.
 Sometimes with a duvet cover is to be used in addition to or instead of – the top sheet; and a number of pillows with pillowcases, also referred to as pillow shams.
-(See § Terminology for more info on all these terms.)
+(See § Elements for more info on all these terms.)
 Additional blankets, etc. may be added to ensure the necessary insulation in cold sleeping areas.
 A common practice for children and some adults is to decorate a bed with plush stuffed animals, dolls, and other soft toys.
 These are not included under the designation of bedding, although they may provide additional warmth to the sleeper.

 A pet, or companion animal, is an animal kept primarily for a person's company or entertainment rather than as a working animal, livestock, or a laboratory animal.
 Popular pets are often considered to have attractive/cute appearances, intelligence, and relatable personalities, but some pets may be taken in on an altruistic basis (such as a stray animal) and accepted by the owner regardless of these characteristics.